tobiaswahyudi/tobiaswahyudi.github.io/src/content/projects/vm.md

 img: './vm.png'
 previewImg: './vm_preview.png'

 excerpt: ["vm is a clone of vim created for the CS246E final project.
 It was implemented in C++ using Object-Oriented Programming techniques.
-The project received a final mark of 98%."]
+The project received a final mark of 98%.", "vm implements most of vim's text editing functionality, along with several colon-commands, multipliers, and macros."]

 priority: 0
 backgroundHue: 212